Q:

 Why is p-nitroaniline less alkaline than aniline? -- An in-depth analysis

-The nitro group affects the basicity of nitroanilines through two main effects: an inductive effect and a conjugation effect.
-The inductive effect means that the nitro group transfers electrons through a single bond and attracts electrons to other parts of the molecule, resulting in a decrease in the electron density of the amino group.
-The nitro group can also interact with π electrons on the benzene ring by conjugation effect, so that the electron density of the benzene ring is further reduced.
-These effects cause the electron-donating ability of the amino group to be suppressed, thereby reducing the basicity of the nitroaniline.
+The nitro group affects the basicity of nitroanilines through two main impacts: an inductive effect and a conjugation effect.
+And The inductive effect means that the nitro group transfers electrons through a single bond and attracts electrons to other parts of the molecule, resulting in a decrease in the electron density of the amino group.
+The nitro group is able to also interact with π electrons on the benzene ring by conjugation effect, so that the electron density of the benzene ring is further reduced.
+These impacts result in the electron-donating ability of the amino group to be suppressed, thereby reducing the basicity of the nitroaniline. pKa Comparison

 Cancel submit